Extended Readings on Copyright

 Volitional Conduct, Linking, and Ancillary Copyright

-Volitional Conduct, Linking, and Ancillary Copyright, Version 2019-01.
-About 37 pages.
+Volitional Conduct, Linking, and Ancillary Copyright, Version 2019-02.
+About 40 pages.
 Significant extracts from Religious Technology v.
 Netcom, CoStar Group v.
 LoopNet, Cartoon Network v.
 CSC Holdings, Fox Broadcast Corporation v.
 Dish Network, Perfect 10 v.
 Amazon.com, Goldman v.
 Breitbart News Network, and GS Media v.
 Sanoma Media Netherlands.
 Updated with a discussion of Article 15 of the Digital Single Market Directive (Ancillary Copyright)